stanislav3316/stanislav3316.github.io/content/posts/27-09-2023-coupling-and-cohesion.md

 ### Cohesion

-Cohesion is a concept that refers to the degree to which the elements (such as functions, classes, or modules) within a software component or module are related to each other and perform a specific, well-defined, and focused set of tasks. (it is a crucial principle for designing maintainable, modular, and understandable software systems)
+Cohesion is a concept that refers to the degree to which the elements (such as functions, classes, or modules) within a software component or module are related to each other and perform a specific, well-defined, and focused set of tasks (it is a crucial principle for designing maintainable, modular, and understandable software systems).

 ### Coupling